By Miguel A Heredia

 - Minera Cuzcatlán (Fortuna Silver Mines Inc.), fulfilled an agreement with the Oaxaca community to extend the hours of attention to patients at the Health Center of the Municipal Headquarters, benefiting the inhabitants of the municipality, agencies and ranches.
 In addition, two specialized spaces were enabled for general medicine and emergency care, and the two municipal ambulances were maintained, one of them equipped for the transfer of patients with COVID-19 symptoms.
 It is worth mentioning that the agreement will be in force until the health emergency due to COVID-19 is lifted by the Federal Government through the General Health Council.

 - In the Municipality of Guadalupe y Calvo, Chihuahua, 11 school domes were inaugurated, of which 6 were made with resources from the Mining Fund and five in coordination with the Municipality and the State.

 - Industrias Peñoles SAB de CV faces firmly the new challenges posed by the pandemic and continues to prepare to create the health conditions required to protect its thousands of workers, highlighting that this has undoubtedly been an extremely complicated year.
 In addition to the fact that during this 2020 none of its workers will be left without employment.
 Peñoles today applies the highest standards of health protection to continue operating as a company and also as an industry despite all the circumstances.

 Content like what you have just read can be seen at https://gambusinoprospector.com/ and at LinkedIn’s Mexico Mineral Exploration Group.

-On the picture above, phyllic alteration in an IOCG project in Jalisco, Mexico.
+On the picture above, a rich-Mn jasperoid from an epithermal system in a prospect in Chihuahua, Mexico.
 Photo by Miguel A Heredia.